-Strive for energy independence and a pro-energy economic policy al Assembly's recent efforts to foster Kentucky's energy independence.
+The Kentucky Chamber is encouraged by the General Assembly's recent efforts to foster Kentucky's energy independence.
 The Chamber recognizes energy conservation and efficiency as high-priority energy strategies.
-The Chamber also strongly supports incentives for businesses that go above and beyond existing environmental standards and for those who are pro-active in promoting conservation and efficiency.
+The Chamber also strongly supports incentives for businesses that go above and beyond existing environmental standards and for those who are pro-active in promoting conservation, efficiency and alternative energy.
 State government should join with business to find creative solutions to help reduce the up-front costs associated with implementing conservation and efficiency measures.